 - All the fields which can contain commas must be enclosed in quotes!
 (To be 100% safe, enclose each field in quotes)

 - The only mandatory fields are Title (post_title) and Content (post_content)

 File: You can download the example file: Business Directory sample file

-Image: This is an excerpt of one of the files, with the first eight columns visible only.
+Image: This is an excerpt of the file, with the first eight columns visible only.